Using panther-analysis

 Note that make-remove-deprecated

 requires your API host and token be set as environment variables.
-See the instructions on configuring PAT with environment variables for more details.
+See the instructions on for more details.